qossmic/deptrac/README.md

 ```

-Every class (including namespace) that match the regex `.*Controller.*` becomes a part of the controller layer.
+Every classname that match the regex `.*Controller.*` becomes a part of the controller layer.

 ### `bool` Collector